 They didn’t say.

-The LinkedIn Star Ratings Look Like a Beta
+The LinkedIn Star Ratings Are Here to Stay

 How Can LinkedIn Star Ratings Help/Hurt You?

-- If any new endorsements concern you, learn about your options here.
+- If any new endorsements concern you, learn about your options.

-- If someone loves you, definitely ask them to endorse you via their mobile!
+- If someone loves you, definitely ask them to endorse you!

-- Decide if you want to allow/prohibit endorsements on your profile (more here).
+- Decide if you want to allow/prohibit endorsements on your profile.

 Then use your Linkedin mobile app to give a friend/colleague a private Sally Field moment: